This topic describes how to plan recovery resources.

 Planning recovery resources

-NGT Recover will attempt to:
+BMC AMI Recover will attempt to:

 Use shared resources in order (copies including all data sets in data set number order; input change accumulation files in order by database name, table space name, and data set number; input stacked copies by file sequence number)